-- Preview Email Newsletter

 Lac Vieux Desert Band Requests Extension and Tribal Consultation From Federal Agency (10)

 WASHINGTON, Jan.
 7 -- The Lac Vieux Desert Band of Lake Superior Chippewa Indians has submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS), seeking a 145-day extension of the comment period regarding proposed regulations affecting endangered species protections and critical habitat designations.
-The Tribe, a federally recognized sovereign Nation based in Watersmeet, Michigan, emphasizes that the proposed federal rulemakings directly impact their treaty-reserved rights an more ST
+The Tribe, a federally recognized sovereign Nation based in Watersmeet, Michigan, emphasizes that the proposed federal rulemakings directly impact their treaty-reserved rights and responsibilities over ecologically significant a more ST

 Learning Heroes Urges U.S. Treasury Department and IRS to Prioritize Family Outreach for New Tax Credit (10)